ietf-wg-cellar/flac-specification/flac.md

   Bits 12-7
 ```

 A decoder that relies on the coded number during seeking could be vulnerable to buffer overflows or getting stuck in an infinite loop if it seeks in a stream where the coded numbers are non-consecutive or otherwise not valid.
-See also [section security considerations](#security-considerations).
+See also (#security-considerations).

 ### Uncommon block size

 If the block size bits defined earlier in this section were 0b0110 or 0b0111 (uncommon block size minus 1 stored), this follows the coded number as either an 8-bit or a 16-bit unsigned number coded big-endian.
 A value of 65535 (corresponding to a block size of 65536) is forbidden and MUST NOT be used, because such a block size cannot be represented in the streaminfo metadata block.
 A value from 0 up to (and including) 14, which corresponds to a block size from 1 to 15, is only valid for the last frame in a stream and MUST NOT be used for any other frame.
-See also [section streaminfo](#streaminfo).
+See also (#streaminfo).

 ### Uncommon sample rate

 Following the uncommon block size (or the coded number if no uncommon block size is stored) is the sample rate, if the sample rate bits were 0b1100, 0b1101, or 0b1110 (uncommon sample rate stored), as either an 8-bit or a 16-bit unsigned number coded big-endian.

 The sample rate MUST NOT be 0 when the subframe contains audio.
 A sample rate of 0 MAY be used when non-audio is represented.
-See [section streaminfo](#streaminfo) for details.
+See (#streaminfo) for details.

 ### Frame header CRC